-A great choice is to consider Print on Demand or digital publishing, in which you format your work yourself (or with a formatter's help), send it off, and see it on Amazon or the POD associated website and affiliated sellers.
-Print on Demand publishing or publishing as an eBook using Smashwords, Createspace or Lightning Source doesn't guarantee publishing success, but it does allow you to retain control of your royalties, your text, your cover and your copyright.
+Also consider Print on Demand or digital publishing, in which you format your work yourself (or with a formatter's help), send it off, and see it on Amazon or the POD associated website and affiliated sellers.
+Print on Demand publishing or publishing as an ebook using Smashwords, Amazon, Ingram Spark, or Lightning Source doesn't guarantee publishing success, but it does allow you to retain control of your copyright, your text, your cover and your royalties.

-Having said that, many self-published authors only to pick up a handful of sales from family and friends, fail to get store representation, and may be sitting alongside product of very dubious quality because POD companies don't vet what they publish (that is the author's job)!
-Be aware that the books that share your virtual shelves may be riddled with errors.
+Having said that, be aware that most self-published authors sell a handful of books to family and friends, fail to get bookstore representation, and may be sitting alongside product of very dubious quality because POD companies don't vet what they publish (that is the author's and editor's job)!

-That's not to say that self-publishing is a mug's game.
-It can be done properly.
-And you certainly can make a good living as a mildest author from your indie titles, as plenty of my clients do.
+Still, self-publishing can be done properly.
+You certainly can make a good living as a mildest author from your indie titles, as plenty of my clients do.
 But it requires effort, talent, and expenditure, as well as marketing and advertising know-how or the ability to learn it.
 Indie publishing demands that you generate your own 'buzz' in the form of publicity and social network marketing.

 I would urge all authors wanting to self-publish to avoid unscrupulous vanity publishers.
-Publishing with a vanity publisher often results in your books not being sold in to bookstores, having little publicity or promotion, and selling like, well, cold cakes (rather than the proverbial hot cakes).
-Check out Preditors and Editors and Writer Beware to get the credential for a company before you request a quote.
+Publishing with a vanity publisher often results in your books not being sold in bookstores and having little publicity or promotion.
+Visit Writer Beware to check the credentials of a company before you request a quote.